sausagejohnson/Sensor-System/README.md

 The project is developed under STM32CubeIDE.

-Libraries used FATFS, FreeRTOS and FATFS_SD SPI (by Khaled Magdy).
+Libraries used FATFS, FreeRTOS, Tiny LoRa for STM32 HAL (by belyalov) and FATFS_SD SPI (by Khaled Magdy).

 ## Hardware, Modules and Wiring